stemangiola/tidybulk/dev/workshop-syllabus.md

 # Workshop Description

 This workshop will present how to perform analysis of RNA sequencing data following the tidy data paradigm.
-In the tidy data paradigm, data structures represent each variable as a column and each observation as a row, and data is manipulated using an easy-to-understand vocabulary.
-Most importantly, the data structure remains consistent across manipulation and analysis functions (i.e. it is endomorphic).
+The tidy data paradigm provides a standard way to organise data values within a dataset, where each variable is a column, each observation is a row, and data is manipulated using an easy-to-understand vocabulary.
+Most importantly, the data structure remains consistent across manipulation and analysis functions.

 This can be achieved for RNA sequencing data with the tidybulk, tidyHeatmap and tidyverse packages.
 The package tidybulk provides a tidy data structure and a modular framework for bulk transcriptional analyses. tidyHeatmap provides a tidy implementation of ComplexHeatmap.
 These packages are part of the tidytranscriptomics suite that introduces a tidy approach to RNA sequencing data.

 The topics presented in this workshop will be

 - Data exploration
-- Data preprocessing and quality control
-- Data dimensionality reduction
+- Data dimensionality reduction and clustering
-- Differential gene abundance analyses
+- Differential gene expression analysis
 - Data visualisation

 ## Pre-requisites